-The ACMA theme for 2018 is Case Management: Improving Outcomes.
-Improving Care.
+The ACMA theme for 2018 is Case Management: Setting New Standards For Care.
 It was chosen to help emphasize the positive impact the experts in case management make on a daily basis.
 The week-long event recognizes the compassion, dedication and healthcare outcomes that are achieved by case managers across all types of healthcare settings.

 How to Show Your Support

 There are many different ideas for facilities who want to show support for case managers, from flowers and gifts to recognition dinners and banquets.
 In many cities and states across the nation, there will be special proclamations and all types of community events.

 The ACMA Fundraising Committee also offers a program allowing case management professionals the opportunity to donate a gift in honor of an organization, department or individual.
 It’s a great way for one to remember or celebrate a case manager that has personally impacted your healthcare career and who makes a difference every day in the lives of patients and their families.
 The ACMA will list the names of individuals and groups who contribute in its newsletter and website during October 2018 in addition to recognizing honorees in the Fall issue of Collaborative Case Management Journal.

 The Role of a Case Manager

 This week is also a great way shine the light on what a case manager does, and perhaps inspire someone to embark on this career path.

 A case manager works in many aspects of people’s lives, evaluating patients’ needs and available resources.
 They look for the best, most efficient and economically feasible way to meet a patient’s needs with the resources that are available.
 For patients who have a chronic, serious medical issue, case management may result in better patient self-management, better compliance with recommended advice, and better patient outcome Exactly what a case manager does depends on the setting and can vary greatly.
 For example, one that works for a home healthcare company provides quite different services as compared to one who works at a hospital or a health insurance company.